What Are the Basics of Preschool: Foundation

 We will explore the basics of preschool education, including the key skills and knowledge areas that preschoolers need to develop.
 We will also discuss the importance of play-based learning and the role of parents and educators in supporting preschoolers’ growth and development.

-Preschool education lays the foundation for future academic success, as it introduces preschoolers to a range of key skills and knowledge areas.
-These include:
+Preschool education lays the foundation for future academic success, introducing preschoolers to key skills and knowledge areas:

 Literacy: Preschoolers begin to develop literacy skills by learning the alphabet, letter sounds, and basic sight words.
 They also start to develop comprehension skills by listening to stories and answering questions about the text.